On the Integral Part of A-Motivic Cohomology: Anderson -motives and their extension modules

 In particular, there is no loss of generality in considering extension modules of the form $\Ext^i_{\cM_R}(\mathbbm{1},\underline{M})$.
-From now on, we will be interested mainly in extension modules of the latter form.
-We shall restate the main results of this section in this case (repeated from Theorem A of the introduction in the case of a global function field). \begin{Theorem} Suppose that $R$ is Noetherian, and let $\underline{M}$ be an $A$-motive over $R$.
-The cohomology of $\RHom_{\cM_R}(\mathbbm{1},\underline{M})$ is computed by the cohomology of the complex of $A$-modules
+From now on, we will be mainly interested in extension modules of the latter form.
+For readability, we introduce here and elsewhere the notation $(\id-\tau_M)(M)$ to designate the sub-$A$-module

+of $M[\fj^{-1}]$.
+We shall restate the main results of this section in this case (repeated from Theorem \ref{mthm:extension} of the introduction). \begin{Theorem} The cohomology of $\RHom_{\cM_R}(\mathbbm{1},\underline{M})$ is computed by the cohomology of the complex of $A$-modules

-placed in degree $0$ and $1$.
-Further, there is an $A$-linear surjective natural morphism
+sitting in degree zero and one.
+Further, the natural $A$-linear surjection